 All species of sea turtles in Florida are listed as either threatened or endangered by the federal Endangered Species Act.
 In addition, sea turtles are protected by Florida Statute 370.12, the Marine Turtle Protection Act.
 Anyone found harassing a sea turtle or interfering with the nesting process faces criminal and civil penalties.

-The patrol mainly documents the activity of the loggerhead sea turtle but has had occasions to document a few green sea turtle nests also.
+The patrol mainly documents the activity of the loggerhead sea turtle but has recently documented an uptick in green sea turtle nests.
 The loggerhead sea turtle (Caretta) is easily distinguished by its relatively large head.
 The green sea turtle (Chelonia mydas) gets its name from the greenish color of its body fat and has the presence of a pair of scales on the front of its forehead.